Mohammed Ali al-Maqdashi

 Lieutenant General Mohammed Ali Al-Maqdashi (محمد علي المقدشي; born 1962) is a Yemeni military officer.
-On 28 July 2022 he appointed by Rashad Al-Alaimi as an advisor to the Yemen's Presidential Leadership Council for military and security affairs.
+On 28 July 2022 he was appointed by Rashad Al-Alaimi as an advisor to the Yemen's Presidential Leadership Council for military and security affairs.
 He was previously Yemeni Minister of Defense, and a military advisor to former President Abdrabbuh Mansur Hadi.
 He also served as chief of staff of the Yemeni Armed Forces.

 On 19 February 2020, a landmine explosion struck the motorcade of the Hadi Government Ministry of Defense in Marib leaving six bodyguards dead.
 Ali Al-Maqdashi survived the attack.